ani37/MovieSL/readme.md

 Dataset via SODA API : [https://data.sfgov.org/resource/yitu-d5am.json](https://data.sfgov.org/resource/yitu-d5am.json)

 # 2. Movie shooting location finder
-write here
+ Movie shooting location finder is a web application that displays a list of all movies shooted at a location along with some other details about a movie.
+It also provides a text search bar for dynamically searching users favourate movies by title.

 ### 2.1.
 Dynamic Search Interface
-In this project we build a simple Search bar that searches a for movies in JSON file with some prefix dynamically using the Fetch API, Async/Await, Regex and high order array methods.
+In this project we build a simple Search bar that searches for movies in JSON file with some prefix dynamically using the Fetch API, Async/Await, Regex and high order array methods.

 *Note : Movies can only be retrieved if they are available in the dataset.*